NoahLindner1/TextAdventure/README.md

 # TextAdventure
 <h2>Simulations<h2>
 <p>The simulations are each contained in their own folder.
 They all follow the same format, starting at the head followed by two options that lead to a series of two more options and a final result page.
 Each page of the simulation is made up of a prompt at the top, and two responses(one on each half of the page) followed by a button directly under.
 The final result page contains some closing text and a button to restart the simulation so the user can experience different paths and results.
 Also, the name of the person is listed at the top of the head page.<p>

+<h2>Profile Cards<h2>
+<p>Implemented a ProfileCard component which utilizes the Bootstrap card style.
+Each profile card has an image, title, text, and button navigating to the head of the simulation for that profile.
+Then in order to store the profile cards, I implemented a ProfileCards component which stores the cards in masonry-like columns.
+The profile cards can be arranged in many ways, but depending on the size of the photos used for the card, the masonry-like columns allow for dynamic alignment.<p>

+<h2>Learn More<h2>
+<p>The Learn More page includes an About Us section which discussed the purpose and drive behind the website and who the project owner/partners are.
+Next to About Us, we have Quick Facts which contains a list of poverty statistics within a household, and specifically how children are affected by poverty/food insecurity.
+Below, two table components were created and implemented.
+On the left table, the poverty guideline per number of people in a household is simply laid out.
+On the right, we see groups of people living in poverty- White, Black, Hispanic, Asian, and children under 18.
+At the footer of the Learn More page there is a button to bring you to a Glossary which consists of a list of words and their definitions.<p>

 <h2>Design template<h2>